souravpurkait360/loopproject/README.md

 - [ ] Cover tablets of different resolutions (IPad/Android) for better responsiveness
 - [ ] Add more animations and transitions

 Feel free to explore the project and make any modifications or improvements as needed.
-If you have any questions or need assistance, please don't hesitate to reach out.
+If you have any questions or need assistance, please don't hesitate to reach out at (+919804194959).
 Happy coding! 😄